using new types without requiring an explicit argument

 assert str(pos12) == "ATATATAT"

-Return a randomized version of the sequence#
+Return a randomised version of the sequence#

 rnaseq.shuffle()